joshbegley/nyt-latest/README.md

-**This Ancient Reptile Had Something in Common With Whales**\
+**First Came ‘the Great Dying,’ Then This Strange Reptile Evolved**\
-`The creature’s surprising anatomy suggests that rapid and unusual evolution was occurring in the seas after a period known as “The Great Dying.”`\
+`The creature’s surprising anatomy suggests that rapid and unusual evolution was occurring in the seas after a period of massive extinction.`\
 https://nytimes.com/2023/08/07/science/filter-feeding-reptile-whale.html?searchResultPosition=1

 **Trump Cheers the Defeat of Rapinoe and the U.S. Women’s Soccer Team**\